kamilpomietlo/library-app/README.md

   * e-mail: admin@example.pl
   * password: 789

 You can create only USER account through the regular registration process.
+Only ADMIN type account has the permission to add new ADMIN and LIBRARIAN accounts.